VakdeviKankipati/BuildMyNotesProject/README.md

 System Overview

-Build My Notes will listen to lectures, transcribe them, and provide summaries in various formats such as quizzes.
-The system will leverage AI tools for NLP processing and summarization.
+Build My Notes is an AI-driven note-taking platform that transcribes lecture recordings, generates summaries, and creates quizzes for effective learning.

 Key Microservices